Diffusion Stabilizer Policy for Automated Surgical Robot Manipulations: Abstract

 \section{Abstract}

 Intelligent surgical robots have the potential to revolutionize clinical practice by enabling more precise and automated surgical procedures.
 However, the automation of such robot for surgical tasks remains under-explored compared to recent advancements in solving household manipulation tasks.
 These successes have been largely driven by (1) advanced models, such as transformers and diffusion models, and (2) large-scale data utilization.
-Aiming to extend these successes to the domain of surgical robotics, we propose a diffusion-based policy learning framework, called Diffusion Stabilizer Policy (\ours), which enables training with imperfect or even failed trajectories.
+Aiming to extend these successes to the domain of surgical robotics, we propose a diffusion-based policy learning framework, called Diffusion Stabilizer Policy (\ours), which enables training with imperfect, perturbed or even failed trajectories.
 Our approach consists of two stages: first, we train the diffusion stabilizer policy using only clean data.
 Then, the policy is continuously updated using a mixture of clean and perturbed data, with filtering based on the prediction error on actions.
-Comprehensive experiments conducted in various surgical environments demonstrate the superior performance of our method in perturbation-free settings and its robustness when handling perturbed demonstrations.
-Code will be released upon acceptance.
+Comprehensive experiments conducted in both simulation and real-world demonstrate the superior performance of our method under different types of perturbations.